Advanced Fire Door Closing System

 Fire Door System Operation:

-M100 FireGard™ Closing Systems are recommended.
+AlarmGard™ Advanced Closing Systems are recommended.
 Available in bracket mounted motor, tube motor for counter fire doors and manual chain or crank.
-M100 Closing Systems offer the following benefits:
+AlarmGard Closing Systems offer the following benefits:

-- Automatic resetting of the automatic closing system yields dramatic savings for building owners in testing and resetting costs as well as minimized opening downtime.
+- Resetting of the automatic closing system can be done without human interaction and yields dramatic savings for building owners in testing and resetting costs as well as minimized opening downtime.

-- M100 systems are directly wired for activation by fire alarm systems, local detectors or power failure without requiring connection to a separate alarm interface, fusible link release device.
+- AlarmGard systems are directly wired for activation by fire alarm systems, local detectors or power failure without requiring connection to a separate alarm interface, fusible link release device.

 - Eliminate mechanical spring release and complicated resting and resetting, especially on recessed and larger doors.